iceener/brain.overment.com/docs/Tools/Apps.md

 # Apps

-This is a lastest (Q1 2023) list of apps I use:
+This is the lastest (Q1 2023) list of apps I use:

 - [Arc](https://arc.net/) — Web Browser from The Browser Company
 	- Command Bar is the best feature here